A Black person's hand holds a Juneteenth flag with a blue sky and clouds in the background. Text: Juneteenth Freedom Day

 The Financial Significance of Juneteenth

-As we celebrate the freedom of Black Americans, we’re also reflecting on the financial inequities and barriers to wealth Black people have faced throughout our nation’s history.
+As we celebrate the freedom of Black Americans, we're also reflecting on the financial inequities and barriers to wealth faced by Black people throughout the nation's history.

 Portrait of Katie J. Skipper